leontaolong/Resistance/README.md

 # Architected Resistance

-This repo contains code for two different versions of an application to manage political resistance actions, created as part of an assignment for the [Software Architecture](https://canvas.uw.edu/courses/1100150) course at the UW iSchool.
+This repo contains code for two different versions of an application to manage political resistance actions.
 Each version utilizes an architectural style:

-1. (Three-Tier Architecture)
+1. Three-Tier Architecture
-2. (Event-Based or Flux Architecture)
+2. Event-Based or Flux Architecture

 See the individual folders for more details.

 ### Architectural Analysis
-> In the space below (replacing these lines), address the following questions about the architecture of your implementation:

-> 1. Discuss how effectively each architectural style was individually at supporting the features of this particular application?
-What were the benefits and drawbacks of following that style?
-Be sure to justify your responses with specifics!
 Both architectural styles are efficient for this application.
 Since both architectural styles are similar to MVC property, which means that each layer or component is handing specific aspect of the program (follows Principle of Separation of Concerns).
 Thus, both styles are pretty organized and easier to design, debug or make changes.
 Three-Tier Architecture
 Benefits: